 1. Standard First Aid and Level C CPR

-You have 60 days from your last day of classes to submit the documents.
+You have 60 days from your date of graduation to submit the documents.
 Once these documents are received, you will be upgraded to having Full membership status.
-The insurance companies will be notified that you are now an eligible practitioner and you will have full billing rights.
+The insurance companies will then be notified that you are now an eligible practitioner and you will have full billing rights.

 Standard First Aid and Level C CPR are the minimum requirements.
-More advanced courses are acceptable.
+More advanced courses are acceptable, however the member needs to be aware that some advanced courses have a shorter certificate expiry date, and may require more frequent re-certification.
 It is highly recommended that you take these courses through Canadian Red Cross or St. John’s Ambulance.
-Online and or live video conference courses are NOT acceptable, there must be an in person practical portion.
+Courses delivered solely online and/or via live video conference courses are NOT acceptable.
+Acceptable courses must include an in person practical portion.